When Someone Dies: Where to Start

 - Explain the timeline and what needs to happen before the funeral can take place

 Choosing the right funeral director matters.
-Look for a member of the National Association of Funeral Directors (NAFD), which means they are bound by a strict code of practice.
+Look for a member of the National Association of Funeral Directors (NAFD), which means they are bound by a strict code of practice and subject to independent arbitration if things go wrong.
+Search for a trusted NAFD member in your area: /find-a-funeral-director/.
 For more on what to look for, read our guide on how to find the right funeral director.

 Cremation